Guidelines for Writing a Letter of Recommendation (LOR) by Shiksha Study Abroad

 Fifth Paragraph of LOR: The Conclusion

 As evident, this is the closing paragraph of the LOR.
 In the end, you need to summarise the student’s strengths, and provide a strong and positive endorsement of the candidate.
-Also, remember not to introduce any new ideas or qualities in the conclusion.
+According to LOR guidelines, repeating content can reduce the authenticity of each letter.

 Points to be Kept in Mind while Writing an LOR